tjstalcup/code-examples/README.md

 >Context: A page called login.php asks for a username and password.
 If the password is correct, it redirects the user to <code>admin.php</code>.

 ### Task 2
-Improve this database (adjust fields, data format, tables, order, field types, etc).
-Output a new "create table" script.
+Given the table below, improve the structure of this databse (adjust fields, data format, tables, order, field types, etc).
->SQL for creating table does not have to include data, just structure.

 ```sql
 CREATE TABLE employee_info (